George-Altmann/George-Altmann.github.io/_organised/pgrseminar.md

 order: 2
 ---

-I co-organise this seminar series in Leeds, details for all upcoming and previous talks can be found [here](https://mathsseminars.leeds.ac.uk/seminarseries/pure-pgr/).
+I co-organise this seminar series in Leeds, details for all upcoming and previous talks can be found.